bryanibit/blog.io/_posts/2018-7-27-miscellaneous.md

 Restrictions are imposed on their implementations.

-have endured my endless blathering about the rules governing the copy and move operations in C++11.
+Have endured my endless blathering about the rules governing the copy and move operations in C++11.

+Don’t worry if you see something whose motivation is less than obvious.

+They don’t hinder callers from replacing it with its more flexible sibling.

+How primitive!

+Unleash your search engine.

+No divorce, no annulment, no dispensations.

+The more experience you have with these features, the more you realize that your initial impression was based on only the metaphorical tip of the proverbial iceberg.

+No matter how far you dig into these features, it can seem that there’s always more to uncover.
+Fortunately, there is a limit to their depths.
+This chapter will take you to the bedrock.

+It’s been said that the truth shall set you free, but under the right circumstances, a well-chosen lie can be equally liberating.

+My liberal use of quotation marks should tip you off that this line of reasoning is flawed.